-The UCC256304 is a fully featured LLC controller with integrated high-voltage gate driver.
+The UCC256301 is a fully featured LLC controller with integrated high-voltage gate driver.
 It has been designed to pair with a PFC stage to provide a complete power system using a minimum of external components.
-The resulting power system is designed to meet the most stringent requirements for standby power without the need for a separate standby power converter.UCC256304 uses hybrid hysteretic control to provide best in class line and load transient response.
-The control makes the open loop transfer function a first order system so that it's very easy to compensate and is always stable with proper frequency compensation.
+The resulting power system is designed to meet the most stringent requirements for standby power without the need for a separate standby power converter, and with PFC stage running all the time.
+UCC256301 includes a range of features designed to make LLC converter operation well controlled and robust.
+This device aims to unburden the LLC designer and allow mainstream applications to benefit from efficiency advantages of the LLC topology.

+UCC256301 uses hybrid hysteretic control to provide best in class line and load transient response.
+The control effort is approximately linear proportional to average input current in one cycle.
+The control makes the open loop transfer function a first order system so that it's very easy to compensate.
+The system is always stable with proper frequency compensation.